Indy9588/Indy9588/README.md

 - 👋 Hi, I’m @Indy9588
 - 👀 I’m interested in learning new things
-- 🌱 I’m currently learning ui/ux designs
+- 🌱 I’m currently learning data science
 - 💞️ I’m looking to collaborate on group project as a fresher
 - 📫 How to reach me gauravindurkar22@gmail.com